 Knowing your child's hair type makes all the difference

 Understanding hair types is the first step to caring for your child's natural hair the right way.
-Check out our quick Hair Type Quiz and accompanying blog on Understanding Your Hair Type for a crash course in all things hair type and texture!
+Check out our blog on Understanding Your Hair Type for a crash course in all things hair type and texture!
 Hair type will influence which routine to adopt, products to use, and even the styles to do.
 When looking at hair types, you want to identify the texture first.
 Is it fine, medium, or coarse?
 You'll also need to determine the porosity— the amount of moisture necessary to keep hair hydrated.
 All this will help you create a routine that works for your little one and their hair.
-If you are unsure, you can take an online quiz to know your child's hair type.

 For types 3-4 hair, pre-cleansing can set the path to a successful wash day.
 For best results, use penetrating oils, like coconut or olive, to pre-poo.
 Not only will this prevent frizz, but by the end of cleansing, your child's hair will be shiny and soft to the touch.
 Adding oil to your pre-cleansing routine prevents hygral fatigue and protects the hair from stripping of natural oils during wash days.
 The oil should be applied a couple of hours before wash time to allow time for absorption.